willmear/Code-Converter/README.md

 # CodeConverter

-Simple full-stack app to translate given code between languages.
+Simple full-stack app to translate given code between languages using OpenAI API.

 ### How to run